Project-OSmOSE/osmose-app/frontend/docs/user/administrator/presentation.md

 The administrator status enabled new actions like importing datasets, creating annotation campaign Administration pages are also available for viewing and interacting with APLOSE data.
-It can be accessed from APLOSE navigation bar through an "Admin" link, when your logged in with an administrator account, or directly [here](/backend/admin).
+It can be accessed from APLOSE navigation bar through an "Admin" link, when your logged in with an administrator account.

 ## Login